Best Bike Routes and Riding Rules in Hilo, HI

 Yes for at least one requirement in this state.

-License: Do you need a license for an e-bike in Hawaii?
-No. In Hawaii, a low-speed electric bicycle that stays within the statutory motor and speed limits is generally treated like a bicycle, so a driver's license is not required.
+License: No. In Hawaii, a low-speed electric bicycle that stays within the statutory motor and speed limits is generally treated like a bicycle, so a driver's license is not required.
 If the bike exceeds 750W or can provide motor assistance above about 20 mph, it may be treated as a moped or motorcycle with licensing requirements.

-Registration: Do you need to register an e-bike in Hawaii?
-Yes (required by HRS §249-14(b)).
+Registration: Yes (required by HRS §249-14(b)).
 Hawaii Revised Statutes §249-14(b) requires a low-speed electric bicycle to be registered and imposes a permanent registration fee of $30.
 If a bike falls outside the low-speed definition, additional motor-vehicle titling/registration requirements may apply.

-Insurance: Do you need insurance for an e-bike in Hawaii?
-No. A properly defined low-speed electric bicycle in Hawaii is typically not subject to mandatory auto insurance.
+Insurance: No. A properly defined low-speed electric bicycle in Hawaii is typically not subject to mandatory auto insurance.
 If the bike is classified as a moped or motorcycle due to speed or power, insurance requirements may apply.

 Do I need a helmet in Hawaii?